 ½ teaspoon salt

-Bake at a 350 degree oven for 20 minutes or until a toothpick inserted comes out clean.
+Bake in ⅔ full muffin papers at 350 oven for 20 minutes or until a toothpick inserted comes out clean.